aws-samples/amazon-workmail-lambda-templates/workmail-hello-world-python/README.md

-# AWS WorkMail hello world
+# AWS WorkMail Hello World

-This is a hello world example of the WorkMail lambda feature.
-For more information see [AWS WorMail lambda documentation](https://docs.aws.amazon.com/workmail/latest/adminguide/lambda.html)
+This is a hello world example of the WorkMail Lambda feature.
+For more information see [AWS WorkMail Lambda documentation](https://docs.aws.amazon.com/workmail/latest/adminguide/lambda.html)

 To use this application you can deploy it via Lambda console.
 Visit [AWS Lambda Console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create?firstrun=true&tab=serverlessApps)